ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 # TLS 1.3 Overview

 Provide a high level overview of TLS 1.3 that highlights how a proxy becomes difficult.

+The current TLS 1.3 specification employs ephemeral techniques that prohibits the means for a "proxy" to be inserted to serve some scenarios.
+This document describes some of the use cases to demonstrate the need for such a "proxy" capability.

 ## Use Case 1 - Acceptable Use Policy (AUP)